-Merry Christmas, everyone!
-This is one of my favorite times of the year.
-And, that being so, it's time to present my annual re-telling of something that really did happen, exactly as I tell it here.
-Ladies and gentlemen, I give to you...
+This year's Christmas chores have been tumbling one on top of another, so I'm running a little late today.
+Nevertheless, it's time to present my annual re-telling of something that really did happen, exactly as I tell it here.
+This traditional Christmas tale I call...

 When first I came to Roxborough, a third of a century ago, the creche was already a tradition of long standing.
 Every year it appeared in Gorgas Park during the Christmas season.
 It wasn't all that big -- maybe seven feet high at its tip -- and it wasn't very fancy.
 The figures of Joseph and Mary, the Christ child, and the animals were a couple of feet high at best, and there were sheets of Plexiglas over the front of the wooden construction to keep people from walking off with them.
 But there was a painted backdrop of the hills of Bethlehem at night, the floor was strewn was real straw, and it was genuinely loved.